microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 > 🎥 Click the image above for a video: MIT's John Guttag introduces machine learning

 ---
-## Getting started with machine learning
+## Getting started with Machine learning

 Before starting with this curriculum, you need to have your computer set up and ready to run notebooks locally.